eddylin2015/javascriptconcepts/ex_new_features.md

 Goodbye to one of JS’s most annoying runtime errors. 👋💥

 Why ES2026 Feels Different 🌐
-This isn’t a “shiny toys” release.
-It’s a release asking:

-“What if JavaScript were designed today?”

-ES2026 reduces:

 🧠 mental overhead
 📝 boilerplate
 🧩 accidental complexity